freebsd/pkg/external/curl/docs/libcurl/opts/CURLOPT_PROXY.md

 The proxy string may be prefixed with [scheme]:// to specify which kind of proxy is used.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.

+The application does not have to keep the string around after setting this option.

 ## http://

 HTTP Proxy.
 Default when no scheme or proxy type is specified.